szyda/pomodoro_app/README.md

 ```python
 python setup.py py2app
 ```
-After installation the aplication will be in ./dist/
+After installation the application will be in ./dist/ directory.